-After completing all the steps, as illustrated in Figure 2, a final selection of 80 valid articles was obtained for this systematic review.
+After completing all the steps, as illustrated in Figure 2, a final selection of 80 valid articles were obtained for this systematic review.

-2.4 Data analysis and interpretation
+2.4 Data Analysis and Interpretation

 To achieve the objectives of this research, the selected articles were imported into the Atlas.ti tool for analysis.
 According to Lewis (2017), Atlas.ti provides significant assistance in systematic reviews for coding themes, determining how studies are related, and synthesizing results.